DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

     * example fail-safe door will open easily in case of emergency to allow people to escape a building
     * context is different between physical and digital world
       * for example a firewall (if designed to fail-open) would allow communication to continue with out filtering
-      * in contrast it designed with fail-safe/fail-closed/fail-secure solution then comms would be totally cut off sacrificing availabitly for condifidentiality/integrity
+      * in contrast if designed with fail-safe/fail-closed/fail-secure solution then comms would be totally cut off sacrificing availability for confidentiality/integrity
   * **Fail-Open**
     * related with _fail-soft_
     * protects availability